Share This

 What inspired you for the concept of this project?

 I’ve long been interested in digital technology, both as a means to make artwork and as a way to look at culture, for a number of years.
-This work, Status Symbols, was started in a flash of inspiration that hit while learning to solder together electronics for the first time at a local workshop.
-The concept was close to being fully formed at the outset, at least in terms of what the aesthetics would be.
+This work, Status Symbols, was started in a flash of inspiration that hit while learning to solder together electronics for the first time at a local workshop. invest in mcdonalds The concept was close to being fully formed at the outset, at least in terms of what the aesthetics would be.
 I was interested in the layering of light that would wash together through long-exposures of moving LEDs.
 I also knew that color negative film would be the best medium to use, as I wanted to use the build up of color density in the highlights, rather than maxing out with pure digital white: 255, 255, 255.
 Since I had been using binary code as both a technique and concept in previous bodies of work, the idea to turn letters of text from tweets into a string of ones and zeros happened pretty naturally.
 The ons and offs of LEDs would be the actual text the tweet, character by character.

 In lay-person’s terms, explain how the process of the LED Ardunio system works.
 How was this software applied to your project?
 How are the images captured and converted into photographs?